edmar-bevilaqua/Django-Project/README.md

 # Django Project
 ---
-This project is about a pet shop called "RSF" that looks after dogs of all sizes.
+This project is about a pet shop called "J&J Petshop" that looks after dogs of all sizes.